farhan-zainudin/cheatsheet-aws-tech-u/README.md

 # **Cheatsheet for AWS Tech U Associate Solutions Architect.**

+*2021 Update

+I was offered the position of Associate Professional Services Consultant in March 2021 under the Tech U Programme.
+There are a few things that I have done differently before and during my preparation for the interview.

+1. This time I applied with two AWS Certifications in hand.
+AWS Certified Cloud Practitioner and AWS Certified Solutions Architect — Associate.
+I believe that the knowledge that I have gained by doing both exams has helped me prepare more for the technical part of the interview.
+Is it mandatory to have?
+No, of course not.
+However, if you have the time and resources to sit for the exam I would highly recommend you to take it.
+It will be a good investment to jumpstart your career in the cloud.
+2. This time I reach out to AWS recruiter directly through LinkedIn and state my interest in the position.
+The recruiter kindly explained about the differences between Professional Services Consultant and Solutions Architect.
+3. During my preparation for the loop, I asked a couple of friends to help me do a role-play and that definitely helps.
+Ask them for direct feedback on your delivery and your pointers.
+You can also find same minded people from https://amazoninterview.coach/free-role-play-job-interviews.php.
+4. All in all, AWS is a great place to jumpstart your career in cloud and I would highly recommend the Tech U programme especially for new grads and early career talents (0–2 years of experience).
+It’s a unique progam that give a cohesive experience in developing your technical skills and soft skills that will help you during your actual delivery job.

 *This guide is created based on the author's experience on applying, preparing and going through the AWS interview session for the Tech U Associate Solutions Architect position on 2019.

 *Disclaimer